nosocoin/noso-faucet/README.md

 This will start a web server on port 8080 and will server the contents of webroot

 ## Using MySql Database
-The database is in the db folder
+The database is in the /_db folder
 Load the database and write the data to config/.env